charbonnierg/nats-fastapi-issuer-demo/README.md

 ## Design choices

-Application is wrapped within an `AppContainer`.
+Application is wrapped within a `Container`.

-An `AppContainer` is created from:
+An `Container` is created from:

 - _Some **settings**_: settings are defined as pydantic models.
 When they are not provided directly, values are parsed from environment or file.